benjamin-keil-crypto-worx/bitfox-wiki/docs/pages/customStrategies.md

 // A state that signals the Strategy has determined a Short Entry static STATE_ENTER_SHORT ='state.enterShort';

-// Moving Average specific state, can be usefull if you like to wait for a crossing up of different moving averages static STATE_AWAIT_CROSS_UP ='state.awaitCross.up';
+// Moving Average specific state, can be useful if you like to wait for a crossing up of different moving averages static STATE_AWAIT_CROSS_UP ='state.awaitCross.up';

-// Moving Average specific state, can be usefull if you like to wait for a crossing down of different moving averages static STATE_AWAIT_CROSS_DOWN ='state.awaitCross.down';
+// Moving Average specific state, can be useful if you like to wait for a crossing down of different moving averages static STATE_AWAIT_CROSS_DOWN ='state.awaitCross.down';

 // A state that signals we are in a idle phase and wait for a take profit signal